Abstract structure for oral presentations

 – Interest of the conclusion

-Unless otherwise stated, the presentation slot is 8 minutes (6 minutes presentation and 2 minutes discussion).
+Unless otherwise stated, the presentation slot is 6 minutes (5 minutes presentation and 1 minute discussion).
 Please note that only digital material will be allowed for presentation.
-Oral presentations can be given in German, French or in English.
-However, all text slides have to be written in English.